 One of the largest undeveloped gold deposit in the region that can be built in stages to reduce initial Capex.

 Orezone Gold Corp. is a Canadian company with a successful gold discovery track record and mine development experience in Burkina Faso, West Africa.
-The Company owns a 100% interest in Bomboré exploration permits with the government of Burkina Faso retaining a 10% carried interest if the projected is mined.
+The Company owns a 90% interest in Bomboré project with the government of Burkina Faso retaining a 10% carried interest.
 Bomboré is one of the largest undeveloped oxide gold deposit in West Africa, situated 85 km east of the capital city, adjacent to an international highway.
 Bomboré is now fully permitted having received all environmental approvals.
 As a result of changes to the resource statement, the Company plans to update the 2015 feasibility study prior to considering its options to secure the required full project financing to construct an operation.
 The project also benefits from a large underlying sulphide orebody that has been drilled and studied and could be developed as part of a second phase plant expansion at higher gold prices.

 - Shear-zone hosted: 11 km long x 200 m average width